Peraza family: Background

 The Peraza family had previously been based in Seville.
-The family was initially of minor prominence there with their common ancestor, Bartolomé Ruiz Peraza (ca. 1335-1390), became the city’s senior collector (“recaudador mayor de Sevilla”) in 1370, like his father before him, and was later elevated to a knight.
+The family was initially of minor prominence there with their common ancestor, Bartolomé Ruiz Peraza (ca. 1335-1390), became the city's senior collector (“recaudador mayor de Sevilla”) in 1370, like his father before him, and was later elevated to a knight.

 Their status rose further as his daughter, born as Leonor Ruiz de Peraza, married Gonzalo Pérez Martel y Mathe de Luna, the VI Lord of neighboring Almonaster la Real, and born to the powerful Martel and Mathe de Luna families.
-He was specifically descendant of the line of the French Martel family that first migrated from Carolingian France to Aragon and then to Seville during the Reconquista.
+He was a descendant of a French knight migrated from France to Aragon and then to Seville during the Reconquista.
 Gonzalo Martel also owned rights and interests in the Canary Islands, thanks to a royal grant by King Enrique III of Castile to him in 1390 allowing him to conquer them.
 Martel would lead a successful expedition in 1393 which returned to the court of Castile with many riches and slaves, laying the foundation for further involvement in the islands by his descendants.

 Establishment in the Canary Islands

-The couple’s second son, Hernán/Fernán Peraza Martel (better known as “Hernán Peraza the Elder”) was became the patriarch of the family lineage in the Canaries.
+The couple's second son, Hernán/Fernán Peraza Martel (better known as "Hernán Peraza the Elder") became the patriarch of the family lineage in the Canaries.
 It was he that was responsible for forging the direction and execution the strategy to conquer the entirety of the Canary Islands and lay long-term family roots there.
 This effort took years of maneuvering, from high-level trades to outright forceful conquest.

 Hernán Peraza the Elder was Lord of Valdeflores, warden of the Castle of Matrera in 1420, as well as Faithful Executor and a Knight veintiquatro of Seville.
-By 1424 Peraza was married to Inés de las Casas, daughter of Juan de las Casas and descendant of French nobility.
+By 1424 Peraza was married to Inés de las Casas, daughter of Juan de las Casas, a member of the local nobility.

 During this period Peraza began to become actively involved in the Canary Islands, first by inheriting from his father Gonzalo Martel the royal right to conquest in them.
-Additionally Peraza received further rights from his wife’s father and uncle, Guillén and Juan de las Casas, who also owned territories there.
+Additionally Peraza received further rights from his wife's father and uncle, Guillén and Juan de las Casas, who also owned territories there.
 He first received dominion of the island of Fuerteventura as a dowry by his father-in-law Juan de las Casas in the 1420s.
 Then Peraza purchased from the Count of Niebla Enrique de Guzmán the islands of El Hierro and Lanzarote in 1430.

 Finally, he obtained the right to most of the remaining islands in 1445 when he traded with Guillén de las Casas his estate in Huévar in exchange for the rights that Guillén had over the lordship of the islands he inherited from his own father Alfonso: Tenerife, La Gomera, La Palma and Gran Canaria.
 This effectively unified control of most of the Canary Islands under Peraza.